Cirriculum Vitae

 O. A. Pardo (presenter), W. R. Palfey, V. V. Dobrosavljevic, W. Sturhahn, Z. Liu, G. R. Rossman, T. S. Toellner, J. M. Jackson (2022, December) High pressure vibrational properties of szomolnokite.
 Presented at Fall meeting of the American Geophysical Union, 2022.

-W. R. Palfey, W. A. Goddard III, G. R. Rossman (2022, December) Hidden hydrogen – a study of oxygen substituting hydrogen defects in rutile.
+W. R. Palfey, W. A. Goddard III, G. R. Rossman (2021, December) Hidden hydrogen – a study of oxygen-substituting hydrogen defects in rutile.
 Presented at Fall meeting of the American Geophysical Union, 2021.

 TEACHING